 PRICEDISC

-The PRICEDISC function calculates the price of a discounted security, such as a treasury bill, that pays interest at maturity.
-This function is commonly used in financial analysis to determine the purchase price of short-term, discount-bearing instruments.
+The PRICEDISC function calculates the price of a discounted security that pays interest at maturity.
+It helps determine the purchase price of short-term, discount-bearing instruments.
+This function is useful in financial analysis.

 Syntax 🔗